quiqupltd/ktsllex/README.md

 ### `--base`

-Above the path to the schema files was passed into `mix create_schemas` via `--base=./path/to/schemas/json`.
+The path to the schema files is passed into `mix create_schemas` via `--base=./path/to/schemas/json`.

 It expects to find two files there, one ending `-key.json` and one `-value.json`.